scottbw/analytics-udd/udd/student_course_membership.md

 ###Notes
 The student_course_membership is designed to deal with the fact that some students are enrolled on more than one course in their time at a provider.
 Drawing together data on their student ID alone could therefore be misleading, or at least be significantly different from students who have only ever been registered on one course.
 STUDENT_COURSE_MEMBERSHIP_ID partitions the study careers of those who are on multiple courses, and makes them comparable to those who have only ever been enrolled on one course.

-##STUDENT_COURSE_MEMBERSHIP_SEQ
-###Description
-A sequence indicator that uniquely identifies the combination of the student and the course_instance they are assigned to, to allow for cases where there is more than one such combination.

-###Purpose
-Together with STUDENT_COURSE_MEMBERSHIP_ID, the purpose of STUDENT_COURSE_MEMBERSHIP_SEQ is to provide a unique course_instance code for a student, for use in joining a student to course_instance/enrolment records.

-###Derivation
-As defined by the Student Record System.

-###Valid Values
-Either a letter or digit that increments for each student - course_instance pair.

-###References

-###Format
-String (255)

-###Notes
-The student_course_membership sequence ID is designed to deal with the fact that some students drop out off or enroll on more than one instance of the same course.

-In cases where a sequence ID is not readily available – which includes most sites that do not use Tribal SITS –, the correct value for all instances of this student_course_membership entity is likely to be "1".
-The reason is that, in such cases, STUDENT_COURSE_MEMBERSHIP_ID is already unique on its own, and the sequence number of that unique instance is, therefore, 1.

-Note that the ACTIVE_MEMBERSHIP property indicates whether this student_course_membership record is the last known active one.

-This property will be deprecated in the next revision of the UDD.

 ##WITHDRAWAL_REASON
 ###Description